-A grade of Incomplete (INC) is given only in special circumstances, and indicates that the student has been given permission by the instructor to complete the course (with the same instructor) after the end of the term.
-If a student is required to attend class sessions for the course in a subsequent term, the student must complete the registration process and tuition must be paid for this second attendance.
+A grade of Incomplete (INC) is given only in special circumstances and indicates that the student has been given permission by the instructor to complete required course work (with the same instructor) after the end of the term.
+In the absence of the instructor a student should contact the Department Chair.